Palawan frogmouth

 The Palawan frogmouth (Batrachostomus chaseni) is a species of bird in the family Podargidae.

 It is found on Palawan in the Philippines.
-Its natural habitat is subtropical or tropical moist lowland forest.
+Its natural habitat is tropical moist lowland forest.
 It is sometimes considered conspecific with the Javan and Blyth's frogmouth.

+Description and taxonomy

+Ebird describes it as "A medium-sized night bird of lowland forest on Palawan, where it is the only frogmouth.
+Male is gray-brown and lightly speckled above with barred flight feathers and tail.
+Female is more rufous-brown with less patterning.
+Both sexes have a broken white line above the shoulder and are heavily scalloped with white on the belly, more sparsely on the chest.
+Note the prominent whiskers around the face.
+More often heard than seen.
+Voice is a raspy, whistled “reh-weuu!” with the second note falling."